wteklay/Excel_Challenge/README.md

 The median values of successful and failed outcome backers are 201 and 114.5, respectively.

-There is more variability with successful campaigns because the variance (*σ^2* ) of successful outcome backers is greater than the variance of failed outcome backers [ 1606216.6 > 924113.46 ] because the number of backers that funded successful campaigns varied greatly as opposed to backers that funded failed campaigns.
+There is more variability with successful campaigns because the variance (*σ^2* ) of successful outcome backers is greater than the variance of failed outcome backers [ 1606216.6 > 924113.46 ].
+The number of backers that funded successful campaigns varied greatly as opposed to backers that funded failed campaigns.